 Different types of materials burning release a multitude of toxins that become airborne.
 Spiders webs are a great way to see the particles as these stick to the webs and are jet black.
 The oily film you feel on all the surfaces is acidic and harmful.
 It may react your skin and can cause irritation.

-A smoked property is unsafe.
-Let’s be clear, until it has been decontaminated the potential exists for serious harm.
+A smoke damaged property is unsafe.
+Let's be clear, until it has been decontaminated the potential exists for serious harm.
 Most of the toxins present are known carcinogens.
 Smoke damage clean-ups must be undertaken by professionals and requires specialist knowledge and cleaning equipment.

 Ventilate the property.
 Remove any radical particles that remain airborne.
 Open your windows and doors.